 Modeling alcohol use disorders in mice

 Central to all our projects is a mouse model of alcohol dependence that involves chronic intermittent ethanol vapor inhalation and reliably elicits an escalation of voluntary ethanol drinking in limited-access two-bottle choice sessions.
 Over the years, the Contet laboratory has made important contributions to the characterization of molecular, cellular and behavioral alterations induced by this procedure.
 Our overarching goal is to use this model to discover novel vulnerability and resilience factors for excessive alcohol drinking.

-At the behavioral level, we seek to enrich the characterization of affective, cognitive and physiological correlates of alcohol drinking escalation in mice.
-We have already identified affective disturbances that are relevant to the traits associated with alcohol use disorders in humans.
-A new research direction we are currently developing aims to model in mice the influence of childhood adversity as a risk factor for alcohol dependence, by combining a well-validated model of early life stress with our model of alcohol dependence (collaboration with the Baram laboratory).
+At the behavioral level, we seek to enrich the characterization of affective, cognitive, and physiological correlates of alcohol drinking escalation in mice.
+We also study the influence of childhood adversity as a risk factor for alcohol use disorders, by combining a well-validated model of early life stress with our model of alcohol dependence (collaboration with the Baram laboratory).